LLNL/Surfactant/docs/plugins.md

 ### Step 2.
 Write pyproject.toml File

 Once you have written your plugin, you will need to write a pyproject.toml file.
 Include any relevant project metadata/dependencies for your plugin, as well as an entry-point specification (example below) to make the plugin discoverable by surfactant.
-Once you write your .toml file, you can `surfactant plugin install <plugin name>` to install your plugin.
-Alternatively, you can `pip install .` your plugin.
+Once you write your .toml file, you can `surfactant plugin install <path to plugin's folder>` to install your plugin.
+Alternatively, you can `pip install <path to plugin's folder>` your plugin.

 More information on entry points can be found [here](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-syntax)